kocvara/Loraine.jl/docs/src/low-rank_solutions.md

 \end{equation}
 ```

-The complexity of interior point method can be significantly reduced by solving the Schur complement equation ``H d = r`` by an iterative method, rather than Cholesky solver, a standard choice of most IP-based software.
+The complexity of interior point method can be significantly reduced by solving the Schur complement equation ``H y = r`` by an iterative method, rather than Cholesky solver, a standard choice of most IP-based software.

+## Iterative solver

+Loraine uses preconditioned conjugate gradient (CG) method.

+- What can be gained:
+    - ``H`` assembly: lower complexity, ``H`` does not have to be stored in memory
+	- ``Hy=r`` can only be solved approximately, one CG iteration has very low complexity (matrix-vector multiplication)

+- Drawback:
+    - ``H`` getting (very) ill-conditioned, CG may need very many iterations and may not work at all

+*We need a good preconditioner!*

 ## Low-rank preconditioners for Interior-Point method